-- take steps to ensure that their environment promotes and embeds a commitment to research integrity, and that suitable processes are in place to deal with misconduct - produce a short annual statement, which must be presented to their own governing body, and subsequently be made publicly available, ordinarily through the institution's website.
-This annual statement must include: - a summary of actions and activities that have been undertaken to support and strengthen understanding and the application of research integrity issues (for example postgraduate and researcher training, or process reviews) - a statement to provide assurance that the processes the institution has in place for dealing with allegations of misconduct are transparent, timely, robust and fair, and that they continue to be appropriate to the needs of the organisation - a high-level statement on any formal investigations of research misconduct that have been undertaken, which will include data on the number of investigations.
+take steps to ensure that their environment promotes and embeds a commitment to research integrity, and that suitable processes are in place to deal with misconduct

+- produce a short annual statement, which must be presented to their own governing body, and subsequently be made publicly available, ordinarily through the institution's website.
+This annual statement must include: - a summary of actions and activities that have been undertaken to support and strengthen understanding and the application of research integrity issues (for example postgraduate and researcher training, or process reviews) - o a statement to provide assurance that the processes the institution has in place for dealing with allegations of misconduct are transparent, timely, robust and fair, and that they continue to be appropriate to the needs of the organisation - a high-level statement on any formal investigations of research misconduct that have been undertaken, which will include data on the number of investigations.
 If no formal investigation has been undertaken, this should also be noted - a statement on what the institution has learned from any formal investigations of research misconduct that have been undertaken, including what lessons have been learned to prevent the same type of incident re-occurring - a statement on how the institution creates and embeds a research environment in which all staff, researchers and students feel comfortable to report instances of misconduct - periodically review their processes to ensure that these remain fit for purpose.

-As mentioned in the introduction to this paper, this document constitutes the University's annual statement for the 2020/21 academic year, to be presented to Council at its meeting in November 2021.
+As mentioned in the introduction to this paper, this document constitutes the University's annual statement for the 2019/20 academic year, to be presented to Council at its meeting in November 2020.

+Research Services

+Human Resources

+IT Services

-Research Services Human Resources IT Services Student Support Services The University Library The University Secretary's Office The Named Information Officer
+Student Support Services

+The University Library

+The University Secretary's Office

+The Named Information Officer

-Appendix 1: Summary y of Formal Investigations into allegations of Research Misconduct by Staff (for the Academic Session: 2020/21)
+Appendix 1: Summary of Formal Investigations into allegations of Research Misconduct by Staff (for the Academic Session: 2019/20)

 No. Issue type subject to investigation Stage of investigation Date of receipt of formal allegation Outcome 1.
-Breach of duty of care Preliminary investigation - Stage 1 January 2020 Not upheld 2.
-Plagiarism/authorship Preliminary investigation - Stage 1 June 2020 Not upheld 3.
-Plagiarism/authorship Preliminary investigation - Stage 1 October 2020 Not upheld 4.
-Plagiarism/authorship Preliminary investigation - Stage 1 May 2021 Not upheld 5.
-Breach of duty of care Preliminary investigation led by collaborating institution October 2019 In progress 6.
-Fabrication/manipulation of data and breach of participant confidentiality Formal investigation - Stage 2 March 2021 In progress
+Plagiarism/misrepresentation (authorship) Formal investigation - Stage 2 October 2018 Partially upheld 2.
+Misrepresentation and breach of duty of care Formal investigation - Stage 2 March 2019 Upheld 3.
+Breach of duty of care Preliminary investigation led by collaborating institution October 2019 In progress 4.
+Breach of duty of care Preliminary investigation - Stage 1 January 2020 In progress

-Appendix 2: Summary of research misconduct alleged on the part of students under the University's Regulations as to the Discipline of Students; General Regulations as to Progress of Students; and the General Regulations relating to Student Fitness to Practice.
+Appendix 2: Summary of research misconduct alleged on the part of students reported in 2019-20 under the University's Regulations as to the Discipline of Students; General Regulations as to Progress of Students; and the General Regulations relating to Student Fitness to Practice.